 First, a bit of housekeeping.
 The terms "burn-in" and "break-in" are often used interchangeably, and most understand them to mean generally the same thing.
 A few skirmishes have been fought as a result of misunderstanding basic definitions, so maybe this is a good opportunity to avoid potential emotional bloodshed.

 "Burn-in" is an electronic process wherein components like displays are kept on for long periods to detect potential flaws.
 On the other hand, "break-in" is a mechanical process requiring movement, much like breaking in a pair of shoes.
 This isn't to say that burn-in doesn't happen with headphones; rather, break-in is likely a less controversial factor.
-Break-in rarely means a radical change in sound profile; usually, it's more subtle, the main changes occurring in less than a day.
+Break-in rarely means a radical change in sound profile; usually, it's more subtle, the main changes often occurring in less than a day.

 The most widely accepted theory?